nianqiaoju/agents/figures/section3/README.md

 The dataset is simulated by "setup_hetero.R" and saved to "data_setup_hetero.RData."

 ## Numerical illustrations of the SMC methods.
-	* Produces Table 2 with the script compare_variance_logzhat.R
+	* Produce Table 2 with the script compare_variance_logzhat.R

 ## Heatmap of marginal likelihood as a function of parameters.